hz-inova/run_jnb/README.md

 - it is defined in a cell that contains only comments or assignments (clean cell requirement),
 - its name is not used previously beside the assignment (function parameter requirement).

 One can pass arguments as keyword arguments or in a json format (file or string).
 For safety reasons, in order to avoid any code injection, only json serialisable keywords arguments are available.
+The keyword arguments are firstly encoded in json format using the standard [json encoder](https://docs.python.org/3.6/library/json.html#json.JSONEncoder).
 The json format is decoded into python objects using the standard [json decoder](https://docs.python.org/3.6/library/json.html#json.JSONDecoder) and it is mapped to a keyword argument by unpacking its content.

-The generated notebook (parametrised or not) can be easily executed (the implementation relies on [nbconvert](http://nbconvert.readthedocs.io/en/latest/execute_api.html)).
+The generated notebook (parametrised or not) can be easily executed (the implementation relies on [nbconvert Executing notebooks](http://nbconvert.readthedocs.io/en/latest/execute_api.html)).

 ## Simple example
 ### Python Package